Var.new_obs()

 Var.new_obs()#

-classmethod Var.new_obs(value, distribution=None, name='')[source]#
+classmethod Var.new_obs(value, dist=None, name='', distribution=None, convert='default')[source]#

 Initializes a strong variable that holds observed data.